 - 1. CIL Spending Group to review types and nature of both Desirable and Beneficial Infrastructure and level of windfall development to understand if amounts in this category are going to put delivery of Essential Infrastructure at risk. - 2.
 CIL Spending Group to consider if a ceiling level of funding or % restriction should apply to amounts allocated to Desirable and Beneficial Infrastructure. - 3.
 Review of progress of projects that have been allocated District CIL. - 4.
-Establish a local projects pot for Community Projects that would support growth.
+Establish a local projects pot or maximum annual % allocation for Community Projects that would support growth. - 5.
+Recommendation of changes to Cabinet.